dali-lab/pine-beetle-backend/README.md

 On the backend, this application aggregates data collected from USFS and state forest rangers on outbreaks and beetle counts, then uses those values to display historical data and future predictions.
 The predictive model used to generate predictions is written in R. All data is stored in a MongoDB database, allowing for easy pre and post-processing.
 Using an Express server, all calculations are made in JavaScript (outside of the predictive model and Mongo summarization/aggregation algorithms), and all data is stored in JSON format.

-Project Pine Beetle is a collaboration between Professor Matt Ayres of Dartmouth College, Professor Carissa Aoki of Bates College, the United States Forest Service (USFS), and the Dartmouth Applied Learning and Innovation (DALI) Lab.
+Project Pine Beetle is a collaboration between Professor Matt Ayres of Dartmouth College, Professor Carissa Aoki of Maryland Institute College of Art, the United States Forest Service (USFS), and the Dartmouth Applied Learning and Innovation (DALI) Lab.

 ## Architecture